-- Mapping: Groundwater monitoring area maps #1-5 include aerial orthophotography data and Agricultural Land Reserve (ALR) areas to support establishment of the monitoring plan (Maps included at the end of Appendix C) - Historical Data Review: Areas of potential groundwater effects have been identified. - Baseline Data Collection and Climate Station Management: For the groundwater monitoring plan, precipitation and soil moisture are the key parameters.
-Baseline data collection and climate station management is consistent with activities included in Appendix B monitoring plan. - Preparations for field surveys, and farm operators interviews, and consultation: Planning for interviews with potentially affected farm operators will utilize mapping to identify appropriate farm operators for field surveys and interviews.
+- Mapping: Groundwater monitoring area maps 1-5 include aerial orthophotography data and Agricultural Land Reserve (ALR) areas to support establishment of the monitoring plan (Maps included at the end of Appendix C: Monitoring Potential Groundwater Effects Plan) - Historical Data Review: Areas of potential groundwater effects have been identified. - Baseline Data Collection and Climate Station Management: For the groundwater monitoring plan, precipitation and soil moisture are the key parameters.
+Baseline data collection and climate station management is consistent with activities included in Appendix B: Monitoring Potential Effects on Crop Drying Plan. - Preparations for field surveys, and farm operator interviews, and consultation: Planning for interviews with potentially affected farm operators will utilize mapping to identify appropriate farm operators for field surveys and interviews.

 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+In years one and two of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.